5 Ways Smart Cities Are Leveraging Technology for Waste Management

 How Are Smart Cities Helping?

 A better environment means better human health – both mentally and physically.
 Urban areas produce more pollution than rural ones.
 As smart cities work to reduce pollution, these areas will reduce their chances of developing these health conditions.
-With better air and healthier bodies, people are inclined to get outside more, which positively affects their mental health.

 As waste decomposes, it releases GHGs like methane.
 Landfills account for 16% of total methane emissions and the United States is responsible for the greatest generation of waste per person per day.
-To counteract this, the population either needs to reduce how much trash they create or find better ways to manage it at all steps.

 The Newest Waste Management Technologies